henri/lbackup_monitoring/README.md

 Further information including basic and more advanced usage is available from the following URL:
 <http://www.lbackup.org>

+To have a backup summary emailed to you on a regular basis you could use a tools such as sendEmail <http://caspian.dotconf.net/menu/Software/SendEmail/> and CRON <http://en.wikipedia.org/wiki/Cron> to schdule delivery of the report summary to you on a regular basis.

 Comments and suggestions regarding the LBackup project as well as these monitoring packages are very welcome.